asktechsupport/help/testlab/PNPT/pnpt-wiki/create-new-pnpt-servers/README.md

 ### Steps
-1️⃣ Change the network adapter in vmware to $domain.local
+1️⃣ Change the network adapter in vmware to pnpt.local

 2️⃣ Power **ON**